Secrets of polygamous marriage

 - the physiological characteristics of a man, expressed in excessive sexual activity (provided there is sufficient material support for two or more families), which can create the ground for adultery, which is a great sin before the Almighty and the family.

+IMPORTANT!!!
 A man who has married more than one should treat all his wives equally fairly.

 The conclusion from the above is unambiguous: the second, and even more so the third and fourth, family is a permission ("mubah") under certain circumstances and requires some sacrifices in order to exist in an optimal way for everyone, without harming anyone.